manish436/microservicepoc/README.md

   - DockerFiles with java 8 image.
   - A centralized Docker composer YML file which can start multiple microservice at once.

-testing git hook, some more test......
+testing git hook, some more test........

 Manish Gour.